exercism/v3/languages/swift/exercises/concept/higher-order-functions/.docs/introduction.md

 ### Function types

-We have seen before how function signatures are defined using a function name followed by comma-separated list of parameter labels along with their types, followed by `->` and the type of the values returned by the function.

-If one were to remove all of the names and labels from this signature, they would be left with the type of the function.
+If one were to remove all of the names and labels from a Swift function signature, they would be left with the type of the function.

 ```swift
 func shoppingList(item: String, quantity: Int) -> String {